krh5058/aar17_XXXX/ReadMe.txt

 cycle
 	- Runs one trial instance.
-	- Depending on Stop/Go condition, the entire trial length is calculated from timing information of the Z duration value or the default duration value.
-If it is a Stop trial, the Stop duration value is monitored with respect to the start of the trial onset.
-When this time has passed, the presentation initiates the Stop condition presentation.
-	- Calculates an adjusted fixation duration.
-First, the requested buffer fixation duration is taken for the trial, and the actual duration of the trial is calculated.
-Then, the expected trial duration is calculated with the default Z duration, the trial duration, and buffer fixation duration.
-Then, the actual duration of the trial is subtracted from the expected trial duration value.
-The result is the adjusted (actual) fixation.
 	- Records one key input until trial duration is reached.
 Response is recorded
 	- Does not advance presentation.
 	- Fixaton cross displayed after trial duration.
-Fixation duration lasts for the adjusted duration as calculated above.
 	- Output is as follows:
             % cyc1 = First time sample to meet "Stop" onset time
-            % cyc2 = "Stop" onset, t1
+            % cyc2 = "Stop" onset, t11
             % cyc3 = Key press time, null if no response
             % cyc4 = Fixation onset time, t1 + 2000ms
-            % cyc5 = Trial offset, after randsample of fixation duration
+            % cyc5 = Pass accuracy
-            % cyc6 = coding scheme
-		1: successful stop
-		2: failed stop
-		3: successful go
-		4: failed go
-	    % cyc7 = Response key
+            % cyc6 = Response key

 outFormat
-	- Populates out.out1 with subject ID, Run number, Trial number, RawOnset from start of run (ms), TROnset (converted into TRs), Stop/Go Name, Stop/Go Value, Z duration (Stop only), Delay duration (Stop only), Response, RT (s), Coding scheme (see method: cycle), total trial duration (s), Jittered duration (ms), and running mean RT (s)
+	- Populates out.out1 with subject ID, Run number, Trial number, RawOnset from start of run (ms), TROnset (converted into TRs), Stop/Go Name, Stop/Go Value, Z duration (Stop only), Delay duration (Stop only), Response, RT (s), Coding scheme (see method: cycle), total trial duration (s), Jittered duration (ms) -- Left blank (see method: fixdurRecord), and running mean RT (s)

+fixdurRecord
+	- Requires a time difference as an argument (s).
+This time difference is expected to be this current trial's onset minus the last trial's onset.
+	- The time difference is subtracted by the last trial's duration (without fixation)
+	- The resulting value is entered (retroactively) as the last trial's fixation duration.

 outStore
 	- Stores current out.out1 into out.run#, where # is the current run number.
 	- Resets out.out1

 outWrite
 	- Iterates through number of successful runs in misc.runorder up to the current run value.
+Wrapped by a try/catch in case the run# was not entered into the 'out' structure.
+(Occurs sometimes if block is aborted too early.)
 	- Stores the out.run# into out2.
 	- Writes to out/ folder

 Class definition details --

 evt.m
--Properties: RT, dur, code, t, offset, resp
+-Properties: RT, dur, code, t, resp
 -Methods: evt (constructor)

 Properties (evt.m)